nancyjonee/fixmesticke-create-account/docs/index.rst

-How to Sign Up FixMeStick Account?
+How to Login FixMeStick Account?
 ============================================
 .
 .